 Who created Afro-dance?

-Not only one particular person created this because it has evolved by various African traditional dance styles. however Afro dance It is very challenging to credit the creation of Afro-dance to one person, place, city, or country. known today has been popularized by different African dance choreographers, experts, and dancers. like Kaffy Shafau- -Ameh, Ezinne Asinugo, and many Dance artists, Recently Sherrie Silver has won the MTV VMA Award.
+Not only one particular person created this because it has evolved through various African traditional dance styles. however Afro dance It is very challenging to credit the creation of Afro-dance to one person, place, city, or country. known today has been popularized by different African dance Choreographers, experts, and dancers. like Kaffy Shafau-Ameh, Ezinne Asinugo, and many Dance artists.
+Recently Sherrie Silver has won the MTV VMA Award.

-In recent times many African and worldwide Afro dancers have created history. like Dance god Lloyd, Home Bros, Sherrie Silver, ghetto kids, Incredible Zigi, and many more. all over the world trying to make history in Afro-dance.
+In recent times many African and worldwide Afro dancers have created history. like Dance god Lloyd, Home Bros, Sherrie Silver, ghetto kids, Incredible Zigi, Limpopo Boy and many more.
+These Artists trying to make history in Afro-dance all over the world.

 Why it is called Afro-dance?

 The term “Afro” is derived from the word “Africa,” which is the continent where these dance styles originated.
 The dances often incorporate traditional African movements and rhythms. which are deeply rooted in the culture and history of the continent.
-The Afro dance is versatile and expressive and it has influenced many other Western dance styles. like dance hall, reggae, hip-hop, and recent dance styles.
-The afro dance style is characterized by footwork, body isolation, hip isolation ( Wine ), arms, and body movements on the beats of music.
+The Afro dance is versatile and expressive and it has influenced many other Western dance styles like Dance hall, reggae, hip-hop.
+The afro dance style is characterized by footwork, body isolation, hip isolation (Wine), arms, and body movements on the beats of music.

-Conclusion:- It’s worth noting that there are many different dance styles and traditions in Africa, so not all dances from Africa are referred to as Afro-dance.
+Conclusion:- It’s worth noting that there are many different dance styles and traditions in Africa. not all dances from Africa are referred to as Afro-dance.
 The term is typically used to describe a specific subset of African dance styles that have been popularized in the contemporary dance scene.